• Packboating in southern France

-Some three hours later, high above the valley and heading for dehydration (33°C in Brioude that day), I gave up.
+Some three hours later, high above the valley and heading for dehydration (33°C in Brioude that day), I gave up trying to follow a path.
 Fallen trees, brambles, scree slopes, an intermittent path and the 1:1 slope all took their toll.
-After a failed attempt climbing a loose cliff, I managed to hack my way uphill and emerged a sweaty mess on the D310, looking like I’d just escaped from a teenage slasher movie.
+After a failed attempt climbing a loose cliff, I managed to hack my way uphill and emerged a sweaty mess on the D310 backroad, looking like I’d just escaped from a teenage slasher movie.
 Scratched, bitten, stung and grazed to buggery, I’d covered 3km in three hours.

 At one point earlier, while thrashing through the bush or teetering across scree slopes, I heard the telltale whoops of hyper-excited rafters far below.
 I realised that’s what I should have done: taken the fun option in a big-arsed raft as far as Pont Gilbert (if they’d take me, with baggage).

-I’d seen signs for the rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
+I’d seen signs for a rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
 It would have been a great way to punch through the big rapids without a care in the world.
-Picture above left: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just around the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.
+Picture above: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just around the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.

-Dropping the kit bag and setting up by the riverside ‘La Petite Grille’, it had indeed become hot enough to grill a ‘croque monsieur’, but once on the water it sure felt good to flop down and float away like a stray log.
+Dropping the kit bag and setting up by the riverside below ‘La Petite Grille’, it had indeed become hot enough to grill a salmon, but once on the water it sure felt good to flop down and float away like a stray log.
 Just like in the wilds of northwest Scotland, if you have the choice: float, don’t walk.

 Obviously part of me wondered if I could have managed the gnarly rapids upstream.
-After all, I’d clearly scraped through before in the Sunny (still hard to believe).
+After all, I’d clearly scraped through years ago in the Sunny (still hard to believe).
 But I’d followed my gut and felt happy with that.

 Next time I’m here I’ll rent a bailing IK as wide as a bed and give it a go.